joker512/pebble_tracker/README.md

-# pebble_tracker
+# Pebble tracker
-Powerfull time tracker for Pebble
+Description will be ready soon.